karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 Before we get started with the code we'll have to download and setup some software.
 I urge you to push on through these perhaps boring setup steps, as things will get much more fun once we start writing code.

 In order to turn the Odin code we are about to write into a program you can run, you need to download the Odin _compiler_.
 Compilation is the process by which the computer takes code and outputs a program you can run.
-While you can follow the official instructions at https://odin-lang.org/docs/install/, I would instead recommend this simpler approach:

-> **MAC / LINUX:** If you are on mac or Linux, just follow the official instructions and skip to the next section.
-My simplified instructions are for Windows only.
+Here are my recommended ways for setting up the Odin compiler:

+> **WINDOWS**: Follow my instructions below.

+> **MAC / LINUX**: Follow the official instructions at https://odin-lang.org/docs/install/.
+Do not download the pre-compiled Odin compiler, follow the instructions on building the Odin compiler from source.

+### Simple Odin compiler setup for Windows

+*The official Odin Windows install instructions will have you install the massive Visual Studio code editor, which is not necessary, therefore I provide these simplified instructions for Windows.*

-Firstly, download the compiler from here: https://github.com/odin-lang/Odin/releases/latest.
+**Step 1:** Download compiler from here https://github.com/odin-lang/Odin/releases/latest.
 Scroll to the bottom and download the file called ` odin-windows-amd64-dev-<year>-<month>.zip`.
 When the download has finished, extract the contents to the folder `c:\odin`.
 You should end up with something that looks like this:

 ![Odin unzipped into c:\\odin](/odinraylib1/odin_folder.png "Odin compiler unzipped into c:\odin")

-Secondly, the official Odin install instructions says to install Visual Studio, which contains some additional software and the Windows SDK, which Odin needs in order to compile Windows programs.
-However, I propose that you instead download and install 'PortableBuildTools'.
-It is a tool that downloads those things that the Odin compiler needs, without having to install the giant Visual Studio code editor that you'll probably don't need anyways.
+**Step 2:** The Odin compiler needs some additional software to run on Windows (the MSVC Linker and the Windows SDK).
+One way to get hold of them is, as the official installation instructions say, to install Visual Studio.
+Instead, I propose you download 'PortableBuildTools'.
+It is a tool that downloads the things that Odin needs, without having to install the giant Visual Studio code editor.
 Go here https://github.com/Data-Oriented-House/PortableBuildTools and download the latest release.
 Run the program you downloaded.

-> **NOTE:** You might get a windows security warning because PortableBuildTools isn't from a certified developer, in that case you have to click 'more info' and 'run anyway'.
+> **NOTE:** You might get a Windows security warning when starting the PortableBuildTools setup because PortableBuildTools isn't from a certified developer.
+In that case you have to click 'more info' and 'run anyway'.
 It is safe application used by many, so nothing to worry about.

 When you run it you'll see this:

 ![PortableBuildTools](/odinraylib1/portable_build_tools.png "Install the additional software the Odin compiler needs by clicking 1, 2 and then 3")

-Click the 'Add to Environment' checkbox, so that the Odin compiler can find the installed software.
-Thereafter you need to accept a license agreement and then click Install.
+Click the *(1) Add to Environment* checkbox, so that the Odin compiler can find the installed software.
+Thereafter you need to *(2) accept a license agreement* and then click *(3) Install*.
 When it's all done the installer might tell you to log out and in again, in which case you should do that.

 You now have a working Odin compiler.